-- A. Removal of topsoil and subsoil. - B. Cutting, grading, filling, and rough contouring the site for site structures and paving.
+- A. Removal of topsoil and subsoil. - B. Cutting, grading, filling, and rough contouring the site for site structures, building pads and paving.

-A. Topsoil, Fill, and Structural Fill: As specified in Section 02205.
+- 2.01 MATERIALS - A. Topsoil, Fill, and Structural Fill: As specified in Section 02205.

 A. Verify that survey bench mark and intended elevations for the Work are as indicated.